scala-steward-org/scala-steward/modules/docs/mdoc/repo-specific-configuration.md

 #   <timespan>
 #     PRs are created only again after the given timespan since the last PR
 #     has passed.
 Example values are "36 hours", "1 day", or "14 days".
+#     Scala Steward delays each dependency by an extra stable offset, so
+#     that PRs for different dependencies become due at different times.
+#     pullRequests.frequencySpread below sets the largest offset.

 #   <CRON expression>
 #     PRs are created roughly according to the given CRON expression.